jobindjohn/vivaplus_v0.2/docs/model-doc/40-thorax.md

 #### Vertebrae

 The thoracic vertebrae are defined as rigid elements.
-The elements of the cortical and trabecular bone are constrained together with `*CONSTRAINED_RIGID_BODY`
+The elements of the cortical and trabecular bone are constrained together with `*CONSTRAINED_RIGID_BODY`.

 #### Intervertebral Joints